A profound mystic rite would look out of place under fluorescent bulbs, after all. This Ritual Magic

 component in the ritual or, more rarely, as magically empowered items

 in their own right.
-They might also be used to build the ritual space, particularly in the case of Geometric
+They might also be used to define the ritual space, particularly in the case of Geometric

 or Hermetic Magic